REVERSAL POINT

 • It more than doubles at its peak in 1929, the year of Black Thursday, reaching $161.1 billion;

-• Thereafter, it reverses course, together with GDP, to demonstrate the post-crisis deleveraging process by dropping by about 22% toward the inauguration of FDR in 1933; and
+• Thereafter, it reverses the course, together with GDP, to demonstrate the post-crisis deleveraging process by dropping by about 22% toward the Presidency inauguration of Franklin D. Roosevelt (FDR) in 1933; and

-During the war, the debt level rises moderately, by 17% from its pre-war bottom to $144.7 billion at the end of the WWII; entering the period of the Reconstruction Wave, its post-war level regains upward momentum, together with GDP, to greatly exceed the pre-crisis level.
+During the war, the debt level rises moderately, by 17% from its pre-war bottom to $144.7 billion at the end of the WWII; entering the period of the Reconstruction Wave, its post-war level restores upward momentum, together with GDP, to significantly exceed the pre-crisis level.

 Picture

 The peak in the debt-to-GDP ratio lags that of the debt level.
-During this lag, the ratio continues to increase, it is because the denominator, GDP, declines more drastically than the numerator, debt level, from Black Thursday to the beginning of the New Deal program.
-Therefore, the debt-to-GDP ratio’s surge (in the absence of a rise in debt level) is a manifestation of the destructive impact of the Great Depression on the GDP.
+During this lag, the ratio continues to increase, it is because the denominator, GDP, declines more drastically than the numerator, debt level, during the period between Black Thursday (1929) and the introduction of the New Deal program (1933).
+Therefore, the surge in the debt-to-GDP ratio’s (in the absence of a rise in debt level) is a manifestation of the destructive impact of the Great Depression on GDP, economic growth.
 This destruction is expressed in the rapid decline in the velocity of money in the same chart.

 Picture